harshitachhangani/SwasthSakhi/README.md

 ## **Blogs Section**
-Here we list all the blogs published by all the shewinners to aware the society, share their experience and share their knowledge.
+Here we list all the blogs published by all the SwasthSakhiners to aware the society, share their experience and share their knowledge.
 This will come up as the platform where their is exchange of ideas.

 ![image](https://user-images.githubusercontent.com/86917304/211190535-d7ca9136-b8e0-4dd8-b5ea-b57fda5d996c.png)